jeffreychaplin/home-gh-pages/videogames/_posts/2021-01-11-spacequesttyping.md

 ## Information

-*Space Quest* is a game I created with my daughter for a school science project.
-The game was all her idea and she did all of the artwork, I helped scan her artwork and taught her some basics of Unity as she learned some C# programming development.
+*Space Quest* is a game I created with my daughter for one of her school science projects.
+The game was all her idea and she did all of the artwork, I helped scan her artwork for use in the game and taught her some basics of Unity as she learned some C# programming development.
 It was a lot of fun working with her on this project and we are both very pleased with the result.

 ## About The Game